saurabdixit/RoboND-DeepLearning-Project/README.md

 jupyter notebook model_training_6.ipynb
 ```
 * Please run cells.
 Make sure that you don't run the training cell or saving the model cell, unless you want to see training.
 If you are running it on AWS, I suggest increasing the num_epocs to 200.
 * Thanks for running the project!
-You should see following result at the end.

 ## Network Architecture
 In this project, we have used tensorflow's library to implement fully convolutional neural network.
 Our FCN has following components: